reivaxy/e-nableHandWearMonitor/README.md

 ## "Admin" page

-It's actually a page where some more configuration data as well as "dangerous" features are available: reset the full device (configuration and data files), erase all data files, create test data files...
+It's a page where some more configuration data as well as "dangerous" features are available: reset the full device (configuration and data files), erase all data files, create test data files...

 On this page you can update the wake up period as well as the sensor level threshold that is used to decide if the device is being worn (by detecting skin proximity) or not.